mwoz123/archive-to-single-note/README.md

 **Hint**:
-1. use filename without `.md` to hide it from you obsidian vault
+1. use archive filename without `.md` to hide it from you obsidian vault
 2. as `# ` is used as old filename in archive, it's recommended to avoid using it in your notes